Yamaha DBR10

-For a powered speaker that weighs under 25 pounds the Yamaha's DBR10 is as loud as it gets putting out a massive 129 SPL with good clarity and at an agreeable price of under $400.
-With a 10" main speaker you might expect that it would be a bit lacking in the bass department but it performs reasonably well there too with a frequency range down to 55Hz.
-It's the combination of portability, power and price that makes this such a compelling option and why it's been so popular and well regarded since the DBR series was released in 2014.
-It's widely used not just as a PA speaker but also as an instrument amp and stage monitor.
-I personally use the DBR10 as an 'FRFR' amp with guitar modeling as well as a PA / FOH speaker and stage monitor.
+For a powered speaker that weighs under 25 pounds, this Yamaha DBR10 review proves how loud it can get, putting out a massive 129 SPL with good clarity and at an agreeable price of under $400.
+With a 10″ main speaker you might expect that it would be a bit lacking in the bass department but it performs reasonably well there too with a frequency range down to 55Hz.
+It’s the combination of portability, power and price that makes this such a compelling option and why it’s been so popular and well regarded since the DBR series was released in 2014.
+It’s widely used not just as a PA speaker but also as an instrument amp and stage monitor.
+I personally use the DBR10 as an ‘FRFR’ amp with guitar modeling as well as a PA / FOH speaker and stage monitor.

 General Impressions